google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 const chromeLauncher = require('chrome-launcher');

 // Optional: set logging level of launcher to see its output.
-// Install it using: yarn add lighthouse-logger
+// Install it using: npm i --save lighthouse-logger
 // const log = require('lighthouse-logger');
 // log.setLevel('info');